Pulsar Timing Residual induced by Wideband Ultralight Dark Matter with Spin 0, 1, 2: Introduction

 \section{Introduction}

 The pulsar timing array (PTA) observations are sensitive to the gravitational waves of frequencies around the nanohertz range, including EPTA \cite{Lentati:2015qwp}, PPTA \cite{Shannon:2015ect} and NANOGrav \cite{Arzoumanian:2018saf} experiments.
-The PTA observations can probe various astrophysical phenomena including gravitational waves from e.g. supermassive black hole binaries (SMBHs), inflation, cosmic strings, modified gravity, phase transitions etc \cite{Anholm:2008wy}.
-Interestingly, the recent NANOGrav has reported some evidence for a stochastic common-spectrum process after the analysis of 12.5 year data set \cite{Alam:2020fjy, NANOGrav:2020qll, NANOGrav:2020bcs}, which has also been supported in the analysis of PPTA and EPTA data set \cite{Goncharov:2021oub, Chen:2021rqp}.
+The PTA observations can probe various astrophysical phenomena including gravitational waves from, e.g., supermassive black hole binaries (SMBHs), inflation, cosmic strings, modified gravity, phase transitions etc \cite{Anholm:2008wy}.
+Interestingly, the recent NANOGrav experiment has reported some evidence for a stochastic common-spectrum process after the analysis of 12.5 year dataset \cite{Alam:2020fjy, NANOGrav:2020qll, NANOGrav:2020bcs}, which has also been supported in the analysis of PPTA and EPTA datasets \cite{Goncharov:2021oub, Chen:2021rqp}.

-Significantly, such kind of common-spectrum can be interpreted as stochastic gravitational waves background (SGWB) from various sources \cite{Ellis:2020ena,Bian:2020urb}.
-If the signal is from the SGWB, the characteristic strain of gravitational waves $h_c(f)$ has the amplitude of order $10^{-15}$ around the frequency $\fy \equiv \text{yr}^{-1} \simeq 31.7$ nHz, with an extended frequency spectrum \cite{NANOGrav:2020bcs}.
+Significantly, such kind of common spectrum can be interpreted as stochastic gravitational waves background (SGWB) from various sources \cite{Ellis:2020ena,Bian:2020urb}.
+If the signal is from the stochastic gravitational waves background, then the characteristic strain of gravitational waves $h_c(f)$ has the amplitude of order $10^{-15}$ around the frequency $\fy \equiv \text{yr}^{-1} \simeq 31.7$ nHz, with an extended frequency spectrum \cite{NANOGrav:2020bcs}.
 The correlator of the timing residuals is $\langle{R_a R_b}\rangle =\Gamma_{ab} \int{\di} f S_{c}(f)$, where $\Gamma_{ab}$ is the overlap reduction function.
 The spectral density is $S_{c}(f) = \frac{h_c(f)^2}{12\pi^2 f^3}$.
-The measured timing residual of the common-spectrum in frequency domain is
+The measured timing residual of the common spectrum in frequency domain is

 where $T_{\text{s}}$ is the span between the maximum and minimum times of arrival in the pulsar timing array, and $f_{\text{s}}\equiv 1/T_{\text{s}}$.